 Over the next few years, I grew as an activist, and by 2018, I was leading groups of 200 animal rights activists to protests inside slaughterhouses — bartering with employees to save lives, or simply taking them if we had to.
 When lives are on the line, suddenly being liked matters a lot less than being effective.

 Now, after switching directions to focus on fighting for women’s rights, I’m somehow even more disliked than I was as an animal rights activist.
 My notifications and comment sections are an absolute dumpster-fire of misogyny, threats, and hate.
 I have lost more friends than I care to count over this fight, been disinvited from conferences, and was even fired for my writing.

 A lot of other women have asked me how I manage to be so brave in the face of the countless attacks feminists are still facing (even among progressives).
-Today while I was sitting at a red light, the answer passed before me: a truck full of baby chickens on the way to be killed.
+Today, while I was sitting at a red light, the answer passed before me: a truck full of baby chickens on the way to be killed.
 A truck just like the hundreds I’ve seen before.
 A truck just like the ones we stopped with our own bodies to bear witness.
-A truck like the one we rescued June from after it crashed on a Delaware highway.
+A truck like the one we rescued June-the-chicken from after it crashed on a Delaware highway.

 Facing down this immeasurable violence face-to-face, not behind the protection of a keyboard, gave me the bravery to be disliked.
 Now, three years later after I stood silently at my first ever protest, I know that I have relatively little to fear.
 I can be globally disliked and, as long as the cause is worth it, I will be okay.
-In fact, it seems that as long as you are trying to create change being disliked is simply part of the package.
-Winston Churchhill famously said:
+In fact, it seems that as long as you are trying to create change, being disliked is simply part of the package.
+Winston Churchill famously said:

 “You have enemies?
 Good.
 That means you’ve stood up for something, sometime in your life.”